| Category : Animal Behavior, Training and Tips (6)

 - Harbor Freight Stores (Sacramento)

-The County Agricultural Commission has a trapper service that sets traps and picks up raccoons, skunks, possums and coyotes.
+- The County Agricultural Commission has a trapper service that sets traps and picks up raccoons, skunks, possums and coyotes.
 To contact the Federal Trapper assigned to Sacramento County, call 916-875-6603 weekdays between 7:30 a.m. - 8:30 a.m.
 The trapper leaves the office at 8:30 and any calls coming in after 8:30 are processed the next day.
+The trapper charges a $25 fee for the trap and the first animal pick-up.
+Any additional animals picked up are $12.50 each.
+Wildlife Services - County Agricultural Commission.

 | Category : Avian Information (3)